Code-Institute-Submissions/Lockdown-Cocktail-V2/README.md

 * Social Media links

 #### Structure
-I wanted the structure of the website to be a one page scroller as this is a modern choice and my target audience is fairly young.
-I think a navbar will lend a good UX to point the user towards the contact page but other than that all content will remain on one page.
-I imagined users accessing the site from their phones during lockdown and so a one page scroller may keep users on the site longer on mobile devices.
+I wanted the structure of the website to feature a one page scroller as this is a modern choice and would suit my target audience.
+I think a navbar will lend a good UX to point the user towards the contact page, but other than that, all content will remain on one page.
+The page is designed for mobile first as I imagine users would access the site from their phones during lockdown.
+Additionally, this structure for the project would keep users on the site for longer as they scroll through/between the two main features.

 #### Skeleton
 I designed wireframes for mobile, tablet and desktop using Balsamiq.

-All three pages of the website are viewable in PDF using the following link:
+They are viewable in PDF using the following link:

 #### Surface
-Colours
+##### Colours
 A light, pastel colour scheme has been chosen for the website.
 The colour choices are to entice the chosen user (females aged 18-40) to enjoy the site.
 The choices also reflect the bright colours of some cocktails.
 Pink
 White #fafafa